11 Tips for Surviving Family Travel this Summer

 6. Know Your Liquor Laws

 Alcohol laws vary across the United States, from “dry counties” where no alcohol is allowed to be sold, to areas with open container laws (like Savannah, Georgia).
 Some places you can’t buy alcohol on Sundays, or only beer and wine.
 If you’re heading somewhere new, and you’re planning on drinking, do some research on your liquor laws so you won’t be left high and dry.

 Photo by S&B Vonlanthen

-We’re not talking about the movie Frozen, unless you’re traveling with kids, in which case DO NOT LEAVE HOME WITHOUT IT.
+We’re not talking about the movie Frozen.
+Unless you’re traveling with kids, in which case DO NOT LEAVE HOME WITHOUT IT.
 Aunt Petunia made a passive aggressive comment about your weight gain?
 Your grandmother wants to know when you’re getting married?
 Your brother is letting his kid run wild?
 Let.
 It.
 Go.
-Go for that walk we were talking about, remind yourself that you are having fun, and that hurtful comments may not be meant that way.
+Go for that walk we were talking about.
+Remind yourself that you are having fun and that hurtful comments may not be meant that way.
 Call a friend to vent, and then rejoin the group with a clear head.

-8. Expect Technological Breakdown
+8. Expect a Technological Breakdown

 Photo courtesy of Flaming Gorge Country

 When people have more room to breathe, they’re less likely to get into arguments.
 Endorphins + majestic views = fun family time.
 Try out a rock climbing class together, hike through a national park, or check out a botanical garden.
 Being outside tends to put people in a better mood and alleviates the occasional stress that comes with family travel.

 10. Pack Your Sense of Humor

 Be prepared to laugh off stressful family travel with a joke.
 Be the family member who can take the heat, and deflect those jokes away from the family members who can’t handle it as well.
 Having an easy-going mentality isn’t always easy, but it will definitely make your next family trip easier.